awidiyadew/sikm-html-css/README.md

 <img alt="world-culinary-collection" src="assets/world-culinary.png">

 ### Sample Data
 1. Pizza: Pizza is an Italian dish consisting of a flat, round base of dough baked with tomato sauce and cheese, typically with added meat or vegetables.
-Picture url https://source.unsplash.com/random/300x200/?pizza.
+Picture url https://source.unsplash.com/random/300x200/?pizza, learn more https://en.wikipedia.org/wiki/Pizza.
 2. Taco: A taco is a traditional Mexican dish consisting of a corn or wheat tortilla filled with various meats, beans, vegetables, cheese, and other toppings.
-Picture url https://source.unsplash.com/random/300x200/?taco.
+Picture url https://source.unsplash.com/random/300x200/?taco, learn more https://en.wikipedia.org/wiki/Taco.
 3. Sushi: Sushi is a Japanese dish consisting of cooked vinegared rice combined with other ingredients such as raw seafood, vegetables, and sometimes fruits.
-Picture url https://source.unsplash.com/random/300x200/?sushi.
+Picture url https://source.unsplash.com/random/300x200/?sushi, learn more https://en.wikipedia.org/wiki/Sushi.